 |Portuguese - native speaker

 Maximo Kausch is one of the most accomplished climbers in the world.
-He is the current world record holder on number of 6000 metre peaks having reached the summit of 70 x 6000 metre peaks and climbed over 100 more worldwide.
+He is the current world record holder on number of 6000 metre peaks having reached the summit of 89 x 6000 metre peaks and climbed over 100 more extreme altitude worldwide.
 As expedition leader, Maximo has led several expeditions all over the world.
 He has climbed many 8000 metre peaks, including Mount K2 in Pakistan.

 He was born in Argentina, raised in Brazil and lived over 10 years in the UK.
 Max is a full-time climber and guide.
 He literally spends most of his time in the mountains, mainly at the Andes and Himalaya.
-During his expeditions, Maximo has climbed some of the most remote mountains in the planet and visited at least 25 countries.
+During his expeditions, Maximo has climbed some of the most remote mountains in the planet and visited at least 30 countries.

 Max is a very calm person and focuses on safety and good acclimatisation plans during his expeditions.
 He is a trained rescuer and has extensive knowledge in high altitude medicine and medical emergencies.
 On his spare time, Maximo likes rock and mixed climbing in remote mountains.

 In 2012 he started an unprecedented project alone and climbed 30 mountains over 6000 meters all alone.
-His project in now recognized as one of the main exploring projects in the Andes.
+His project in now recognised as one of the main exploring projects in the Andes.
 Max wants to climb all 6000 metres peaks in the Andes by 2019, a total of 104.
 He has been to at least 11 x 8000-metre expedition at the Himalayas and has plenty extreme logistic experience.
 Over the years he has helped hundreds of clients to reach the summit of various mountains.

 World Record: Maximo has recently become the record holder of the most number of 6000 metre peaks.
 He has been to at least 170 high altitude mountains over his 19 years of climbing experience.